-I have been involved in healthcare since 1976 and have practised as a naturopathic doctor for twenty-five years.
+I have been involved in healthcare since 1976 and have practised as a naturopathic doctor for twenty-six years.

 At the age of 16, I worked as a nurse's aide caring for the elderly.
 On my days off I would bring my accordion to the nursing home and entertain these folks that I grew to love.

 After becoming a registered nurse in Ontario, I worked for 9 years in hospital medicine, mostly working in critical care areas like ER, ICU, coronary care, neonatal ICU and paediatric ICU.
 This was a rewarding career, but filled with stressful moments due to the nature of the work.